 Other delivery modes available

-This is an intensive course delivered over Monday to Friday, 10am to 4pm over 4 weeks.
+This Montessori teaching programme is an intensive course delivered from Monday to Friday, 10 am to 4 pm over four weeks.

 Each week is split between the practical Montessori approach and theory learning with time spent learning the theory and practising the Montessori presentation skills for each module leading the students to their practical Skills Tests on week 4.